-- 1.0 Qualification requirements of Principal Investigators and other members of research teams. - 1.1 To be a principal investigator, the researcher must be: - 1.1.1 A full time faculty member at the AKU; - 1.1.2 Must be trained in Good Clinical Practices (GCP) in case of clinical trials; - 1.1.3 Preferably trained in research ethics. - 1.2 Oualification of the other members of research teams must have: - 1.2.1 These are attached as Appendix 2. - 2.0 Conditions for hospital staff members to serve as research subjects. - 2.1 The hospital staff members may serve as research subjects, provided: - 2.1.1 The study is approved by hospital ERC and the Medical Director Office; - 2.1.2 Consent process follows the policy; - 2.1.3 There are no conflicts of interest; - 2.1.4 Staff members participation is voluntary. - 3.0 The Scope of Clinical Trials Unit. - 3.1 Clinical Trials Unit (CTU) is a GCP compliant facility designed to provide the following services: - 3.1.1 Clinical services; - 3.1.2 Trial management services; - 3.1.3 Clinical trials review and approval; - 3.1.4 Clinical trial drug management services; - 3.1.5 Capacity building. - 4.0 The Scope of Human Subjects Research in Clinical Departments. - 4.1 The twelve clinical departments viz. medicine, surgery, obstetrics & gynaecology, paediatrics, radiology, emergency medicine, family medicine, anaesthesiology, pathology & microbiology, oncology and psychiatry are all involved in human subjects research.
+- 2.1 Qualification requirements of Principal Investigators and other members of research teams. - 2.1.1 To be a principal investigator, the researcher must be: - 2.1.1.1 A full time/part time faculty member at the AKU; - 2.1.1.2 Must be trained in Good Clinical Practices (GCP) in case of clinical trials; - 2.1.1.3 Must be trained in research ethics. - 2.1.2 Qualification of the other members of research teams must have: - 2.1.2.1 These are attached as Appendix 2. - 2.2 Conditions for hospital staff members to serve as research subjects. - 2.2.1 The hospital staff members may serve as research subjects, provided: - 2.2.1.1 The study is approved by University ERC and the Chief Medical Officer; - 2.2.1.2 Consent process follows the policy; - 2.2.1.3 There are no conflicts of interest; - 2.2.1.4 Staff members participation is voluntary. - 2.3 The Scope of Clinical Trials Unit. - 2.3.1 Clinical Trials Unit (CTU) is a GCP compliant facility designed to provide the following services: - 2.3.1.1 Clinical services; - 2.3.1.2 Trial management services; - 2.3.1.3 Clinical trials review and approval; - 2.3.1.4 Clinical trial drug management services; - 2.3.1.5 Capacity building. - 2.4 The Scope of Human Subjects Research - 2.4.1 This policy applies to all departments that are involved in human subjects' research. - 2.4.2 Each department has a research track for its faculty members that defines all the necessary research requirements. - 2.4.3 Few departments have a dedicated research faculty as well as research administrative staff and few have departmental research committees.

-- 4.2 Each clinical department has a defined research track for its faculty members that defines all the necessary research requirements that their faculty members are expected to meet. - 4.3 Few clinical departments have a dedicated research faculty as well as research administrative staff and few have departmental research committees. - 4.4 Each clinical department facilitates its post graduates (fellows and residents) in completing their research dissertations as a post-graduate training requirement. - 4.5 All the departments follow the standard institutional research policies.

-5.0 The Role of AKU Research Council (URC).
+- 2.4.4 Each clinical department facilitates its post-graduates (fellows and residents) in completing their research dissertations as a post-graduate training requirement. - 2.4.5 All the departments follow the standard institutional research policies. - 2.5 The Role of AKU Research Council (URC).

 The URC has the responsibility for research policy and management, allocation of resources for research, and strengthening of research capacity throughout the University's academic units.
-The URC is chaired by the Associate Vice Provosts Research and Graduate Studies and the membership is drawn from all academic units of the University representing various geographical locations.
+The URC is chaired by the Vice Provost and the membership is drawn from all academic units of the University representing various geographical locations.
 The core responsibilities of the URC include: